Security Policies for Small Businesses: 5 Tips For Effective Communication

 Rhymetec was founded in 2015 as a Penetration Testing company.
 Since then, we have served hundreds of SaaS businesses globally in all their cybersecurity, compliance, and data privacy needs.
 We’re industry leaders in cloud security, and our custom services align with the specific needs of your business.

-Headshot for SaaS InterviewAbout Kyle Jones: Senior Cybersecurity Analyst at Rhymetec
+Headshot for SaaS InterviewAbout Kyle Jones: Information Security Manager at Rhymetec

 Kyle Jones is a Senior Cybersecurity Analyst at Rhymetec.
 Kyle is an experienced cybersecurity and compliance professional who excels at aligning SaaS cloud architecture with industry standards and regulations.
 If you have any questions about security, you can get in touch with Kyle on LinkedIn or contact our team at Rhymetec.